jci-metasys/basic-services-dotnet/README.md

 > Available since API v3
 >
 To discard multiple Audits you can use the method **`Audits.DiscardMultiple`**.
-It takes a list of 'BatchRequestParam' objects (specifing the list of Audit Guids and annotations) and it returns a list of 'Result' objects.
+It takes a list of 'BatchRequestParam' objects (specifying the list of Audit Ids and annotations) and it returns a list of 'Result' objects.
 ```csharp
 var requests = new List<BatchRequestParam>();
 BatchRequestParam request1 = new BatchRequestParam { ObjectId = "e0fb025a-d8a2-4258-91ea-c4026c1620d1", Resource = "THIS IS THE FIRST DISCARD ANNOTATION" };